Inuit art: Eagle with Fish

 Community: Kimmirut, NU

 The lines and proportions of this carving are immaculate.
-The polish and colour of the electric apple green stone takes away your breath.
+The polish and color of the rich green stone is breathtaking.

 PROUDLY CANADIAN SINCE 2008